 NOTE: You should not use Twilio Functions to generate access tokens for your app in production.
 Each function has a publicly accessible URL which a malicious actor could use to obtain tokens for your app and abuse them.

 Read more about access tokens here to learn how to generate access tokens in your own C#, Java, Node.js, PHP, Python, or Ruby application.

 - Generate google-services.json file and place it under

 - Set the value of

 gradle.propertiesfile to match your Twilio Functions URL.

 Once the app loads, you should see a UI like this one:

 You're all set!
-From here, you can start building your own application.
-For guidance on integrating the Android SDK into your existing project, head over to our install guide.
+Now you can start building your own application.
+Please follow this guide to integrate the Android SDK into your existing project, head over to our install guide.
 If you'd like to learn more about how Chat works, you might want to dive into our user identity guide, which talks about the relationship between the mobile app and the server.